Your Practice. Your Way.

 • Higher startup costs plus ongoing expenses

-• Need to establish own technology infrastructure
+• Need to establish and maintain your own technology infrastructure

 • Requires direct SEC/state regulatory interaction